-Figure 3-6 depicts the number of 24-hr $PM{10}$ California state exceedances measured at the Landfill, Community, and regional monitoring sites for each year of the 15-yr period.
+Figure 3-6 depicts the number of 24-hr PM10 California state exceedances measured at the Landfill, Community, and regional monitoring sites for each year of the 16-yr period.
 State exceedances are more common across sites than the federal exceedances shown in Figure 3-1.
-Although state exceedances at the Landfill site declined three years in a row between 2017 (Year 10) and 2019 (Year 12), 2020 (Year 13) saw a large increase as $PM{10}$ concentrations exceeded the state standard 180 times.
+Although state exceedances at the Landfill site declined three years in a row between 2017 (Year 10) and 2019 (Year 12), 2020 (Year 13) saw a large increase as PM10 concentrations exceeded the state standard 180 times.
 The following year (Year 14) recorded 216 exceedances of the state standard, a record number.
-2022 (Year 15) had the second highest number of state exceedances, 189, over the 15-yr monitoring period.
+2022 (Year 15) had the second highest number of state exceedances, 189, over the 16-yr monitoring period.
+In 2023 (Year 16), the number of state exceedances declined to 127.

 The Community site has seen a low number (< 10) of state 24-hr $PM{10}$ standard exceedances consistently since 2015.
 However, in Year 12, the number of exceedances at the Community site rose to 16 due to regional and state wildfire and smoke activities in the fall quarter of 2019.
-In Year 15, state exceedances at the Community site decreased to one, setting the record for the lowest number of state exceedances over the 15-yr monitoring period.
+In Year 15, state exceedances at the Community site decreased to one, setting the record for the lowest number of state exceedances over the 16-yr monitoring period.
+In Year